paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

         """
         Args:
             values (List[Any]): data to scatter.
-The length of the list should equal the number of non-root nodes.
+The length of the list should equal to the number of non-root nodes.
 The i-th data is sent to the i-th node.
-The order of noda and data is that when initializing nodes (excluding root node). tag (str, optional): If auto_offset is False, the tag need to be mannually entered and it is mandatory to ensure that different tags are used in different rounds.
-Defaults to '@'. use_pickle (bool, optional): whether to serialize data with pickle.
+The order of the communication nodes is the same as that of the nodes in the ids at initialization (excluding root node). tag (str, optional): if auto_offset is False, the tag need to be mannually entered while ensuring that different tags are used in different rounds.
+Default: '@'. use_pickle (bool, optional): whether to serialize data with pickle.
 If data is already serialized, it should be set to true, otherwise set to false.
-                Defaults to True.
+Default: True.

         Returns:
-            int: 0 means success in sending，otherwise failure.
+            int: 0 means success in sending, otherwise failure.
         """

 - Collect data by root node